Role-Based Basic Authentication in ASP.NET Core Web API

 }

-// Retrieve the value of the Authorization header.
+// Step 2: Retrieve the Authorization header value.

 var authorizationHeader = Request.Headers["Authorization"].ToString();